ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 }
 ```

 We are setting the “isEditable” attribute to the return value of “includes”.
-If the id is included in created tweets then it is editable, if it’s not, then the user can’t edit the tweet.
+If the id is included in created tweets then it is editable, if it's not, then the user can't edit the tweet.

-We have the “isEditable” attribute on each tweet, so let’s go to our “_tweet.ejs” partial and add a check for “isEditable.
+We have the “isEditable” attribute on each tweet, so let's go to our “_tweet.ejs” partial and add a check for “isEditable.

 ```html
 <article class="tweet">